deanstein/CinderellaCityProject/README.md

 	- ExtractTexturesFromCubeMap.cs
 		- Adds a menu option in Window -> CubeSplitter, which allows for extracting the texture files from a CubeMap for editing
 		- Sourced from a 3rd party on the Unity forums (attribution in code)
+	- ManageEditorScenes.cs
+		- Responsible for toggling between scenes, or loading scenes additively, in the editor environment
+	- ManageImportSettings.cs
+		- Contains import settings for various importable files, used by AssetImportPipeline to apply certain settings to certain files
+	- ManageProxyMapping.cs
+		- Contains proxy maps for certain importable files and certain prefabs (trees, people, etc)
 	- ManageTags.cs
 		- Responsible for creating new Tags in the project, or returning existing Tags if available
 	- RenderCubeMapFromPosition.cs